OCA/stock-logistics-warehouse/stock_move_packaging_qty/readme/DESCRIPTION.rst

-Add packaging fields in the stock moves
+Add packaging fields in the stock moves and their reports.